SanderBeekhuis/workshop-git/labs/1_merge_and_rebase.md

 4. Let's first merge `feature/many-arguments` into `main` again with `git merge --no-ff feature/many-arguments`
 5. Switch to `feature/logging` and tag with `git tag logging-before-rebase`
 6. Then this time let's `git rebase main`, resolve the conflicts in this process, and use `git rebase --continue` to finish the process.
 7. Have another look at the commit graph.
 Especially note the location of the `logging-before-rebase` tag.
+This way you can see that `rebase` creates new commits, but by default they are not shown since no "branch pointers" exist anymore.
 8. Switch to `main` and complete the merge with `git merge --no-ff feature/logging`
 9. And have a look at the resulting commit graph.
 Can you see the resulting history is different than in the first case?
 10. Also test the resulting code using `python main.py`